lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 }
 ~~~~~~~~~~~~

 Alternative formats for CRED_I and CRED_R MAY be used.
-When a resumption PSK is employed, CRED_I and CRED_R MUST refer to the same long-term credentials as in the initial EDHOC exchange, for example, public-key credentials such as X.509 certificates.
-The identifier associated with the resumption PSK (e.g., a kid) can change between resumptions, but it continues to resolve to the same underlying credential.
+When a resumption PSK is employed, CRED_I and CRED_R MUST be the same credentials used in the initial EDHOC exchange, for example, public-key credentials such as X.509 certificates.

 Implementations MUST ensure that CRED_I and CRED_R are distinct, for example by including different identities in their sub-claims (e.g., "42-50-31-FF-EF-37-32-39" and "23-11-58-AA-B3-7F-10").
 Ensuring distinct credentials simplifies correct party identification and prevents reflection and misbinding attacks, as described in {{Appendix D.2 of RFC9528}}.